damianszczepanik/cucumber-reporting-jenkins/README.md

 # Publish pretty [cucumber-jvm](https://github.com/cucumber/cucumber-jvm) reports on [Jenkins](http://jenkins-ci.org/)

+This is a fork of masterthoughts jenkins cucumber plugin.

 This is a Java Jenkins plugin which publishes pretty html reports showing the results of cucumber-jvm runs.
 It also works for the ruby versions of cucumber - not just the cucumber-jvm.
 To use with regular cucumber just make sure to run cucumber like this: cucumber --format json -o cucumber.json

 ## Background